AlexandraIoana/CustomerAPI/README.md

 4. In the window that opens, you need to navigate to the unzipped file location and select "CustomerAPI.sln".
 This will load the full project.

-5. Once the project is loaded in Visual Studio you simply need to press F5 and then the page that will open will give further instructions.
+5. Once the project is loaded in Visual Studio you simply need to press F5 and then the page that will open will give you further instructions.